EthanHermsey/greenlock-cluster-app/README.md

 will be use for redirection when someone navigates to the domain.

 ### Add pod
-In the root directory a folder /pods has been created.
-You can copy your node project folder, it will automatically show up in the cluster.
+During setup a directory /pods will be created.
+You can add your node project folder here, it will automatically show up in the cluster.
 You can type 'list' to see all the pods.

 ### Set pod
-Use the set command to set up a pod to specify the port and auto-restart.
+Use the set command to set up a pod to specify the port it will use and if the pod should auto-restart.

 ### Up pod
 Use the up command to start the pod.